Gbengard/DevSecOps-Project/README.md

 ## GitOps with ArgoCD

-Once the Kubernetes manifests are updated and pushed to the Git repository, **ArgoCD** will automatically detect the changes and deploy the updated application to the Kubernetes cluster.
+Once the Kubernetes Helm chart is updated and pushed to the Git repository, **ArgoCD** will automatically detect the changes and deploy the updated application to the Kubernetes cluster.
 ArgoCD monitors the repository for any changes and ensures that the deployment in Kubernetes matches the desired state defined in Git.

 ## Monitoring with Prometheus and Grafana